onuroncu/onuroncu/README.md

 # 💫 About Me:
-I’m a alpmac!
+I’m a Onur!
 I'm focused on building optimized, scalable and user-friendly systems.
 I combine solid backend logic with modern UX/UI design principles to create scripts that are not only functional but also visually clean and intuitive.
 My goal is to deliver high-performance resources with well-structured architecture and maintainable code.
 I actively work on improving my understanding of Lua at a deeper level, exploring its core mechanics and performance behaviors to write more efficient and reliable systems.
 I enjoy designing modular frameworks, creating immersive in-game experiences, and continuously refining both the technical and visual aspects of my projects.

 ## 🌐 Socials: